0R0bin/Python-OC-Lettings-FR/doc/source/usage_guide.rst

 Profiles Main Page
 ------------------
+Use Case : The user wants to see all profiles

 Here you can see the list of registred profiles

 You can click on a profile to enter his details